danielxies/pretty/README.md

 > [!NOTE]
 >
 > This project was inspired by some really bad code screenshots in my research presentation on September 27th, 2024.
-> It aims to make it easy to take beautiful screenshots of code snippets for presentation use.
+> It's _supposed_ to help you take beautiful code snippet screenshots.
 >

 # Features

-- Resizeable panel for alignment flexibility
+- Resizable panel
 - Different font sizes
 - Support for 30+ Code Languages (`highlight.js`)
-- Lightweight